Raffles Institution: Foundation

 RI was founded by Stamford Raffles, who proposed the establishment of "the Institution" or "Singapore Institution" at a meeting he convened on 1 April 1823.
 Raffles wanted to establish a college for the people of Singapore since the founding of the colony, and wrote on 12 January 1823 that a site for a planned college had been selected.
-His intention was to provide education for the children of local leaders in the new British colony of Singapore as well as the company's employees and others who wished to learn the local languages.
+His intention was to provide education for the children of Malay Ruler and leaders in the new British colony of Singapore as well as the company's employees and others who wished to learn the local languages.
 Another objective was to "collect the scattered literature and traditions of the country" so that the most important may be published and circulated.
 Raffles referred to the plan as his "last public act"; by setting up the Institution, he hoped it that it could, through its generations of alumni, serve as "the means of civilising and bettering the conditions of millions" beyond Singapore.
-Those involved in the plan for the Institution included Reverend Robert Morrison, Sophia Raffles, William Farquhar, and William Marsden.
+Those involved in the plan for the Institution included Reverend Robert Morrison, Sophia Raffles, William Farquhar, William Marsden and Robert Sparke Hutchings.
 It was initially suggested that the Institution should merge with the Anglo-Chinese College founded by Morrison in Malacca, but this plan did not materialise.
 Raffles contributed S$2,000, secured a grant of S$4,000 from the British East India Company and, together with subscriptions from other individuals, raised funds totalling S$17,495 for the project.
 He drafted the curriculum, and set up the structure for the board of trustees that included William Wilberforce.

 The original building of RI was sited on Bras Basah Road and it was designed by engineer Philip Jackson.
 Raffles laid the foundation stone of the building on 5 June 1823, a few days before he left Singapore for the last time on 9 June.
 No classes were held while the building was under construction, but the project stalled and the building was left unfinished for some time.
 Raffles' vision was also not shared by John Crawfurd, the British Resident of Singapore, who felt the scale of the project excessive, and that the government should focus its efforts on elementary education instead.
 In 1835, a group of European merchants raised money for the Raffles Monument Fund to commemorate Raffles' contribution to Singapore, and proposed that it should be used to complete the Institution.
 George Drumgoole Coleman was then hired to finish and extend the original building by Jackson.